fkarg/fkarg.github.io/drafts/longtermplans.md

 <!-- Reformulated -->

 ### Putting Everything Together
-The idea is that everytime you want to do something, you can simply take a look at the next tasks in your execution system and start doing them.
+The idea is that every time you want to do something, you can simply take a look at the next tasks in your execution system and start doing them.

 ## Improving your Execution System